kristen1028/MathDataScience/Probem_Set_1.md

         m_best = m
         acc_best = acc
 ```
 I reached 87.3% accuracy.
 This code block is updating a base model (m_best) using small random perturbations and selecting the model that achieves the highest accuracy on the given dataset (X and Y).
 The loop runs for 100,000 iterations.
-The step size for the perturbations is set to a very small value (0.0000000001). if the current accuracy is better than the best accuracy found so far, it is printed, and "M_best" and "accuracy_best" are updated with the new model and accuracy.
+The step size for the perturbations is set to a very small value (0.0000000001).
+If the current accuracy is better than the best accuracy found so far, it is printed, and "M_best" and "accuracy_best" are updated with the new model and accuracy.